Visiting Writers Forum

 Stephen says that he’s “the author of 23 or 25 or so books, 300+ stories, some comic books, and other stuff.
 He lives in Boulder, Colorado, and has a few broken-down old trucks, one Ph.D., and way too many boots.”

-Stephen is a Blackfeet Native American author of experimental fiction, horror fiction, crime fiction, and science fiction.
+Jones is a Blackfeet Native American author of experimental fiction, horror fiction, crime fiction, and science fiction.
 Although his recent work is often classified as horror, he is celebrated for applying literary stylings to a variety of speculative genres.
 Currently, he serves as the Ivena Baldwin Professor of English at the University of Colorado-Boulder.

 Rob Sanders is a writer who teaches and a teacher who writes.
 For many years, he worked at Mintz Elementary School in Brandon, FL, where he taught students about books and words and reading and writing.
 Each day, he headed back home to write fierce and funny picture books for kids.
-Now he’s freshly retired from teaching, yet Rob still likes to grow things, teach things, learn things, and read things.
+Now he’s freshly retired from teaching, yet Sanders still likes to grow things, teach things, learn things, and read things.

 He’s the author of many picture books, including Outer Space Bedtime Race, Rodzilla, Pride: The Story of Harvey Milk and the Rainbow Flag, Mayor Pete: The Story of Pete Buttigieg, Peaceful Fights for Equal Rights, and Stonewall: A Building.
 An Uprising.
 A Revolution.